First Pass Yield vs Rolled Throughput Yield vs Final Yield: Key Differences Explained

 Industry Benchmarks for First Pass Yield

-• Automotive: 95–99% FPY per step.
-RTY across full assembly can drop to 85–90% even at world-class facilities.
+• Automotive: World-class facilities target 95–99% first pass yield per step.
+RTY across a full assembly sequence — which may involve 20+ steps — can drop to 85–90% even at top performers.
+ISO/TS 16949-aligned facilities track RTY as a standard production KPI.

-• Electronics / PCB Assembly: 92–97% FPY.
-RTY across 15–20 steps at 95% per step drops to ~46%.
+• Electronics / PCB Assembly: 92–97% first pass yield per step is typical.
+RTY across 15–20 steps at 95% per step drops to approximately 46% — illustrating why RTY is the critical metric in high-complexity electronics manufacturing.

 Frequently Asked Questions

-What is a good first pass yield?
+What is considered a good first pass yield?

-How does a CMMS improve yield metrics?
+How does a CMMS help track and improve yield metrics?

 Want to Try Cryotos CMMS Today?